-History of the Center
+History of the Institute

-CHIP began in the late 1980s as the AIDS Risk Reduction Project (ARRP) in response to the rise of HIV as a major threat to life and health.
-Founded jointly by Professors Jeffrey D. Fisher, Ph.D. of the University of Connecticut, and William A. Fisher, Ph.D. of the University of Western Ontario, in London, Ontario, Canada, the work of ARRP, and later CHIP, has centered on theory and research into the psychosocial factors that influence preventive behaviors in individuals and couples, particularly with respect to HIV prevention.
-It has become a multidisciplinary center at the University of Connecticut for the study of health promotion and health behavior change across a number of domains.
+CHIP began at the University of Connecticut in the late 1980s as the AIDS Risk Reduction Project (ARRP) in response to the rise of HIV as a major threat to life and health.
+Founded jointly by Professors Jeffrey D. Fisher, Ph.D., of the University of Connecticut, and William A. Fisher, Ph.D., of the University of Western Ontario, the work of ARRP, and later CHIP, initially centered on theory and research into the psychosocial factors that influence preventive behaviors in individuals and groups, particularly with respect to HIV prevention.
+Over time, CHIP has become a multidisciplinary center for the study of health promotion and health behavior change across a number of domains.

 Fisher and Fisher’s interest in social psychological factors associated with sex-related preventive behaviors began with a study the two conducted in the 1970s concerning the psychology of condom purchasing in drug store settings that was published in Personality and Social Psychology Bulletin (1977).
 After several years of pursuing separate research foci, in the 1980s, with the identification of HIV as a growing threat to public health, both turned their attention to HIV preventive behavior.

 In 1997, ARRP changed its name and structure to become the Center for HIV Intervention and Prevention (CHIP) at the University of Connecticut.
-During this period CHIP began work on its first intervention for HIV positive individuals and in 1999 it secured an NIMH grant for the work entitled “Physician-Delivered Intervention for HIV+ Individuals” (1R01 MH59473 6/1/1999-6/1/2003).
+During this period CHIP began work on its first intervention for HIV positive individuals, and in 1999 it secured an NIMH grant for the work entitled “Physician-Delivered Intervention for HIV+ Individuals” (1R01 MH59473 6/1/1999-6/1/2003).
 This study melded IMB theory with concepts from motivational interviewing in an intervention by physicians to HIV+ individuals during routine office visits to reduce the spread of HIV by these patients to others.

-In the fall of 2001, CHIP received funds from the Office of the Chancellor at the University of Connecticut to begin to serve as a multidisciplinary center for the study of health behavior change interventions across the University of Connecticut system and beyond.
+In the fall of 2001, CHIP received funds from the Office of the Chancellor at the University of Connecticut to begin to serve as a multidisciplinary center for the study of health behavior change interventions across the University of Connecticut system.
 In the summer of 2002, CHIP changed its name to the Center for HIV/Health Intervention and Prevention to accommodate broader applications for its research beyond HIV.